vl123/wordpress-deploy/README.md

 - Add `.github/workflows/deploy.yml` to the project, setup branch name and disable/enable required steps.

-- Add `gitignore/.gitignore` to the project and modify it if necessary.
+- Add `gitignore/.gitignore` to the project root and modify it if necessary.